ramgorthi04/gist/recontour_planner_hints.md

 ### walmart.walmart_customer_reviews

 #### Dataset Components:
 Contains information about customer reviews for various products sold through Walmart.
-The dataset includes the following columns:
+Includes the following columns:

 1. **Date**: The date when the review data was recorded or aggregated.
 2. **Brand**: The brand name of the product being reviewed.